How to challenge an international arrest warrant (red notices and diffusions)

 We specialize in Red Notices issued by Middle Eastern governments in financial disputes and politically driven situations.

-We may also represent human rights advocates and political asylum seekers who have been unfairly targeted by abusive Red Notices issued by their home country.
+We may represent human rights advocates and political asylum seekers targeted by unfair Red Notices from their home countries.

-In the event that legal aid is required in the issuing country, we advise and oversee local attorneys from reputable international law firms to gather the essential information from local court authorities in order to support the removal of the Red Notice from Interpol.
+If legal aid is needed in the issuing country, we advise and oversee local attorneys to gather essential information from local courts to support Red Notice removal.

 We help our clients in three of Interpol’s four official languages: English, French, and Spanish.